 - Shift your everyday spending from checks/debit cards to your rewards credit card.
 I’ll say right up front that this isn’t for everyone.
 If you find yourself buying things using your credit card that you wouldn’t otherwise purchase, or have trouble sticking to a budget by charging things, then this isn’t worth it.
 However, many people can successfully shift the majority of their daily spending (groceries, cell phone bill, insurance payments, gas, etc.) to a rewards earning credit card.
 That way you are meeting minimum spending requirements and earning rewards for virtually everything that you purchase.
 In general, I do not charge things that charge an extra fee to use a credit card (such as a mortgage), but I do charge virtually everything else and then pay it off at the end of the month.

 - Pay attention to bonuses and promotions.
 These can come from your rewards credit card or the various loyalty rewards programs themselves.
 For example, a credit card that you have may offer 2x or even 5x points on a certain type of purchase.
 It makes sense to use that card for those types of purchases.
 Since my Ink Plus Business card gives me 5x on my cell phone bill, that is the card that I use for that monthly bill.
 Of course, not all promotions are related to credit cards.
 Most major hotel and airline programs run promotions at various times throughout the year as well.
 Hotels often come out with promotions several times per year, and those promotions can sometimes be so lucrative that it is worth it to make a reservation for the night even if all you do is check-in and leave.
-You can check for up to date airline promotions and hotel promotions on this site.

 - Track your rewards using a site like AwardWallet.com.
 Once you start earning points in multiple programs it can be hard to keep track of everything.
 While you can also use your own spreadsheets, I highly recommend using an online site like Award Wallet to help make that task much easier.
 Award Wallet can not only track the rewards you have in various programs, but it can alert you to when the points will expire and can also store your passwords so that you can log into many of your programs with just the click of a mouse.